Xilinxx/lpc55s69/src/tools/README.md

 	- powon: Wake up mainCpu (removed, maincpu is sleeping!)
 	- powoff: put mainCpu in sleep
 	- wdog: Trigger the watchdog
+	- info: Reports flash partition info
-	- infospi: Fetches the spi partition context
+	- infospi: Reports the spi partition context
 	- wipespi0/1: Erases spi0/1 flash partition
   - setspi0/1: Select spi0/1 flash partition for readback
+  - reconfigure: Toggle the reconfigure line of the gowin
-	- gp2boot: Sends the application code to bootcode (Application code command) `-f` to send a application bin file
+	- gp2boot: Sends the application code to bootcode (Application code command) `-f` to send an application bin file
 `-z` special case, this triggers a debug handler in the COMMP Protocol.
 This is useful to manually trigger a given action which is not a bootloader command.
 (For example, force a wipe of the flash during debugging).
 `-t` force calculation of crc only, argument is -f `app-flash0.bin` `-g <0,1>` Indicates binary firmware file is for Gowin(SPI flash) partition write nr